1. POLICY STATEMENT

 11.4 You are encouraged to comment on this Policy and suggest ways in which it might be improved.
 Comments, suggestions and queries should be addressed to the Chief Compliance Officer.
 This Policy does not form part of any employee’s contract of employment and it may be amended at any time.

 The Chief Compliance Officer is specifically accountable for the implementation and monitoring of this Policy.
 The Chief Compliance Officer has accountability for general communication and implementation of, and training relating to, the Policy.
 This Policy will be communicated to all employees as part of their induction into the Rayner Group.
 It is included in our Employee Handbook and a copy of the Policy is available on the Company’s shared drive.
 Training will be given to relevant employees, as appropriate.

 Chief Compliance Officer: Alan Hemmant (Legal Department)

 Chief Financial Officer: Darren Millington

-Afghanistan, Belarus, Bosnia & Herzegovina, Burma (Myanmar), Burundi, Central African Republic, DR of the Congo, Crimea, Cuba, Egypt, Eritrea, Guinea-Bissau, Haiti, Iran, Iraq, Ivory Coast, Lebanon, Liberia, Libya, North Korea, Mali, Moldova, Montenegro, Nicaragua, Republic of Guinea, Russia, Serbia, Somalia, South Sudan, Sudan, Syria, Tunisia, Ukraine, Venezuela, Yemen, Zimbabwe.
+Afghanistan, Belarus, Burma (Myanmar), Burundi, Central African Republic, DR of the Congo, Crimea, Cuba, Egypt, Guinea-Bissau, Hong Kong, Iran, Iraq, Lebanon, Libya, North Korea, Mali, Nicaragua, Republic of Guinea, Russia, Somalia, South Sudan, Sudan, Syria, Tunisia, Turkey, Ukraine, Venezuela, Yemen, Zimbabwe.